-On the 80th anniversary of Malcolm X’s birthday we play excerpts of the documentary, "Malcolm X: Make it Plain" produced and directed by Orlando Bagwell.
-It includes rare archival footage of Malcolm X as well as interviews with such figures as John Henrik Clarke, Maya Angelou, Ossie Davis and much more. [includes rush transcript]
+On the 80th anniversary of Malcolm X’s birthday, we broadcast excerpts of the documentary, “Malcolm X: Make it Plain,” produced and directed by Orlando Bagwell.
+It includes rare archival footage of Malcolm X, as well as interviews with such figures as John Henrik Clarke, Maya Angelou, Ossie Davis, and much more. [includes rush transcript]

 - Malcolm X: Make it Plain, documentary produced and directed by Orlando Bagwell and aired on the PBS series American Experience.